 Add an Anecdote

-Make each bridesmaid thank you card unique.
-“Explain why they are one of your closest friends—share your personal favorite memories with them; recall a moment at the wedding where you looked over and thought how great it was that she was one of your bridesmaids,” suggests Harutyunyan.
+Make each bridesmaid thank-you card unique.
+“Explain why they are one of your closest friends—share your favorite memories with them; recall a moment at the wedding where you looked over and thought how great it was that she was one of your bridesmaids,” suggests Harutyunyan.

 Don't Be Too Formal

-You can ditch the airs and graces.“Keep it simple, remember they know you pretty well so write as you would speak to them don’t overcomplicate it,” says Elliot.
+You can ditch the airs and graces.“Keep it simple, remember they know you pretty well so write as you would speak to them.
+Don’t overcomplicate it,” says Elliott.

 Keep It Breezy